Code-Institute-Submissions/MSP-7/README.md

 ## Functionality/User Testing

-A once a stable working prototype each page is available the code will be validated via the W3C html validator, the CSS jigsaw and the JavaScript Jshint.
+A once a stable working prototype each page is available the code will be validated via the W3C html validator, the CSS jigsaw and the JavaScript JShint.

 At regular intervals this validation will occur.